elastic/kibana/packages/kbn-logging/README.md

 Every appender should know exactly how to format log messages before they are written to the console or file on the disk.
-This behaviour is controlled by the layouts and configured through `appender.layout` configuration property for every custom appender (see examples in [Configuration](#configuration)).
+This behaviour is controlled by the layouts and configured through `appender.layout` configuration property for every custom appender.
 Currently we don't define any default layout for the custom appenders, so one should always make the choice explicitly.